Handyman contractors in

 Permit Requirements

-City and County of Honolulu requires permits for electrical work over $500, plumbing alterations, and structural modifications.
+City and County of Honolulu requires permits for electrical, plumbing, and structural work.
 Minor repairs under $500 typically exempt.
-Permit fees range $50-200.
+Permit fees range $50-200 depending on scope.

 Inspection Schedule